Last updated: 1st November 2025

 (f) your access to the Platform Services on a Trial and Beta Access basis, Participating Party Access basis or other free or evaluation use of the Platform Services.

-10.4.
-Disclaimers: Except as expressly provided in clause 10.1 (Limited Warranty), the Platform Services, Support Services, Technical Services and all related Cotiss services provided, or to be provided under this Agreement are provided “AS IS”.
+Except as expressly provided in clause 10.1 (Limited Warranty), the Platform Services, Support Services, Technical Services and all related Cotiss services provided, or to be provided under this Agreement are provided “AS IS”.
 Cotiss and its suppliers make no other warranties, whether express, implied, statutory or otherwise, including warranties of merchantability, fitness for a particular purpose, title or noninfringement.
 Without limiting its express obligations in clause 3 (Support Services), Cotiss does not warrant that your use of the Platform Services will be uninterrupted or error-free or that the Platform Services will meet your requirements, operate in combination with third-party services used by you or maintain your Content without loss.
+Cotiss will not be responsible for any harm or loss caused by the unavailability of the Platform Services or any related services pursuant to an Order.
 Cotiss is not liable for delays, failures or problems inherent in use of the Internet and electronic communications or other systems outside Cotiss’ control.
 You may have other statutory rights, but any statutorily required warranties will be limited to the shortest legally permitted period.

 (a) commits a material breach of this Agreement which is incapable of remedy or commits a material breach of this Agreement (including a failure to pay fees) and fails to cure such breach within 30 days after notice;